shtanriverdi/FarmStand-CRUD-with-Bulma--Express--EJS--Mongo-Web-App/README.md

 ### FarmStand CRUD with Bulma, Express, EJS, Mongo-Web-App

-This is a very simple CRUD web app by using pure HTML, Bulma CSS, JS, EJS, NodeJS, ExpressJS with Mongoose, MongoDB No SQL Database.
+This is a basic create, read, update, delete (CRUD) operations example in pure HTML, Bulma CSS, JS, EJS, NodeJS, and ExpressJS with Mongoose, and MongoDB.